 In The Whispering Vault, the player characters are all minor Eldritch Abominations who act as a "police force" that apprehends and retrieves other abominations who have illicitly made their way to Earth.
 Reality is also All Just a Dream cooked up by those abominations who haven't gone rogue.

 Worm Zero is a giant, moon-sized thing that looks like it has multiple heads sprouting out of itself, going by its effects, it can erase monsters by assimilating them, implant some hive mind knowledge into its user, or give birth to a worm.
-Said worms could also qualify, given their origins.
+Said worms could also qualify, given their origins. it gets even worse when you read the Master Guide explaining the Duel Terminal storyline.
+He's a huge mass of combined Worms - not because they merged into one, but because he devoured his own ranks.
+He's so powerful its mere existence warped time and space in the Duel Terminal world.

 One of Pegasus' signature monsters, Relinquished, could also qualify.
 Its main gimmick is assimilating an enemy monster into its body, taking on its stats, and using it as a meatshield in the event that it might be destroyed.
 Even worse than this is Thousand-Eyes Restrict, a Fusion Monster that is summoned using Relinquished as one of the components; it does the same thing that Reliquished does, but also prevents all monsters except itself from attacking (the anime suggests that this happens because all other monsters are paralyzed by fear).
 On an unrelated note, Thousand-Eyes Restrict is so powerful as a card, it's currently illegal to use for official games.